kyma-project/kyma/docs/01-overview/main-areas/eventing/evnt-01-overview.md

 - scale publishers and subscribers easily.
 - asynchronous communication.

-## Eventing in Kyma
+## Eventing in Kyma in a nutshell

-Eventing in Kyma is used to send and receive events from applications.
-For example, you can subscribe to events from an external application, and when the user performs an action there, you can trigger your Function or microservice.
-To subscribe to events, you need to use the Kyma [Subscription CR](../../../05-technical-reference/00-custom-resources/evnt-01-subscription.md).

-[NATS JetStream](https://docs.nats.io/) is the default backend used in Kyma to process and send events to subscribers.
+The objective of Eventing in Kyma is to simplify the process of publishing and subscribing to events.
+Kyma uses proven Eventing backend technology such as [NATS JetStream](https://docs.nats.io/), so that the user can achieve a seamless experience with their end-to-end business flow.
+The user does not have to implement or integrate any intermediate backend or protocol.
+Eventing in Kyma from a user's perspective works as follows:

+ - Offer an HTTP end point, for example a lambda function to receive the events.
+ - Specify the events the user is interested in using the Kyma [Subscription CR](../../../05-technical-reference/00-custom-resources/evnt-01-subscription.md).
+ - Send Legacy or [Cloud Events](https://cloudevents.io/) to configured HTTP end points on our [Event Publishing Proxy](https://github.com/kyma-project/kyma/tree/main/components/event-publisher-proxy) service.
+   - `/publish` for Cloud Events.
+   - `<application_name>/v1/events` for Legacy events.

 Read [Eventing architecture](../../../05-technical-reference/00-architecture/evnt-01-architecture.md) to know more about the eventing flow in Kyma.

 ## Glossary for Eventing

 - **Event Types**
   - `Legacy Events`: These are events or messages published to Kyma, that do not conform to the [Cloud Events specification](https://cloudevents.io/).
 All legacy events published to Kyma are always converted to Cloud Events.
+The legacy event format is deprecated.
   - `Cloud Events`: Kyma supports [Cloud Events](https://cloudevents.io/) - a common specification for describing event data.
 The specification is currently under [CNCF](https://www.cncf.io/).
 - **Streams and Consumers**
   - `Streams`: A Stream stores messages for the published events.
 In Kyma, we use only one stream, with _**file**_ storage, for all the events.
 You can configure the retention and delivery policies for the stream, depending on the use case.